 Occasionally we are asked directly whether our Network provides Steered or Unsteered roaming.
 So the actual answer to this is *both*.

-The SIM will still be able to use all three networks no matter which option you choose at checkout, but manually setting a SIM to always use Vodafone, EE or O2 increases the costs which is why we have an extra charge for this situation.
+The SIM will still be able to use all four networks no matter which option you choose at checkout, but manually setting a SIM to always use Vodafone, EE or O2 increases the costs which is why we have an extra charge for this situation.

 Super Roaming means the strongest signal at all times and we can also roam across hundreds of countries.